Jiahuey6/Utar-Data-Struct-Linked-List-Assignment/README.md

 # Utar-Data-Struct-Linked-List-Assignment
 My submission of the Assignment, be warned that code is junk and will not be maintained.
 Code runs but by all means modify it.
+Input validation be damned.

+## Additional Info
+**Subfunctions.h** and **RevisedGrading.h** are extra header files.
+The former deals with string copy of text files and the latter is self explanatory.

+Always enter 1 into the console to load **student.txt** into program, then enter 4 to load **exam.txt** in for other functions that uses it.